 o FTA/STP Funds: The program assumes \$3.5 billion in FTA formula and STP funds.
 These funds have historically supported transit capital replacement through the Transit Capital Priorities process.
 Generally, the program timeframe has been 2 to 3 years in duration.
 The proposed Core Capacity Challenge Grant Program investment strategy would extend the commitment for the identified projects to 15 years.
 The program would also accelerate FTA and STP funds availability through financing as needed; roughly \$200 million is assumed to pay for financing for timely delivery of this aggressive capital program.
 The proposal acknowledges the needs of other transit operators in the region by retaining an estimated 33% of expected FTA formula funds for the remaining operators.
 The proposal also retains funding for the BART Car Phase 1 and on-going fixed guideway priorities for rail and ferry operators.
-A portion of the federal funds for the BART Railcar Replacement and Expansion project may be programmed to BART local funds deposited into the BART Railcar Replacement Funding
+A portion of the federal funds for the BART Railcar Replacement and Expansion project may be programmed to BART spreventive maintenance or another capital project and exchanged for BART local funds deposited into the BART Railcar Replacement Funding